 The Radiography Profession

 What is a radiographer?

 A radiographer is an allied health professional that uses ionizing radiation (x-rays) to produce images of the internal structures of the human body.
 A radiologist (doctor who specializes in the interpretation and diagnosis of disease or injury) views these images.
 A radiographer assists the radiologist with many procedures including positioning the patient, administering contrast agents, operation of diagnostic imaging equipment, image processing, radiation exposure factors and radiation protection.
 Computer and digital equipment are utilized.
 A radiographer must have good interpersonal skills to deal with patients and health care workers.
 With additional education, a diagnostic imager may perform more specialized imaging procedures further assisting in the diagnosis of disease.

 The field of diagnostic imaging has advanced significantly over the past two decades with its introduction of new equipment and imaging modalities.
 Skilled diagnostic imagers are in demand throughout the United States and the world, with career opportunities in hospitals, private practices, education, product development, technical sales and research.
 Radiographers with experience and additional education may go on to perform advanced imaging procedures such as CT, MRI, and mammography will have the best employment opportunity.
-Employment is expected to increase by about 17% from 2008 to 2018.

 Advancements: Radiographers may be promoted to supervisor, chief technologist, or department administrator or director.
 Some radiographers advance by specializing in the occupation to become instructors or directors in radiologic technology educational programs.
 Others may be employed as sales representatives or instructors with equipment manufacturers.